ARTICLES

 Mimosa flower branches

 Not only is it one of the Italian flowers that represents the start of the spring season but the mimosa flower is also known as the official flower to give out on International Women's Day.
 Ready to know more?
-Keep reading to know everything about what a mimosa flower is.
+Keep reading to learn everything about mimosa flowers and why they're one of the flowers that symbolize IWD.

 What Is a Mimosa Flower?

 It's time to explore mimosa flowers in-depth and find out where their name actually comes from and what this flower actually is.
-So, to give the mimosa flower commemoration a start, let's begin with the simple — what is a mimosa flower?
+So, to give this yellow flower a go, let's begin with the simple basics — what is a mimosa flower?
 The mimosa flower is a genus of roughly four hundred different shrubs and herbs.
 The name is derived from the Greek word 'mimos', which means actor or mime, while the suffix means 'resembling.
 This is likely because the leaves are said to mimic conscious life.

 Origin of the Mimosa Flower

-The mimosa flower is part of the Fabaceae family and grows on a flowering tree species, aka the acacia dealbata.
+The mimosa flower is part of the Fabaceae family and grows on a flowering tree species.
 There are more than 1,200 species found in various colors and shapes around the world.
 Mimosa is also called 'winter mimosa'.

 The Symbolism of the Mimosa Flower

 In some cultures, the mimosa flower is tied to sensitivity and thus often given as a gesture of mourning at funerals but in countries such as Italy and the United States, it is a favorite for celebrating International Women's Day.
-The mimosa flower is not just a beautiful gift, but it also has deep cultural significance in Italy.
+It not only serves as a symbolic gift but it also has deep cultural significance in Italy.
 It has been a symbol of the women’s movement since the 1940s and represents solidarity and resistance.
 Mimosa is also the symbol of the city of Rome and has been featured in many works of art.

-That said, this wonderful celebration sees the mimosa flower as a representation of strength, beauty, and grace, making it an important symbol.
+That said, this worldwide commemoration and celebration sees this flower as a representation of strength, beauty, and grace, making it an important symbol.
 It is a fitting tribute to the women who have played important roles in shaping Italian history and culture.
-The tradition of giving Mimosa flowers on Women’s Day began in the early 20th century and continues to this day.
+The tradition of giving them on Women’s Day began in the early 20th century and continues to this day.
 Men give flowers to their mothers, wives, sisters, daughters, and other important women in their lives as a way of expressing their love and gratitude.

 On the other hand, the mimosa flower's meaning is also widely appreciated in the world.
 With Asian roots, it comes as no surprise that the mimosa flower has been used in traditional Chinese medicine for centuries.
 The bark, in particular, is known as a helpful tonic for cleaning the energetic pathways of the body, such as the heart and the liver.